Haruma-VN/Tre/tool/README.md

 -   Split and Concat PopCap Resources: Allows you to split and concatenate PopCap resources.
 -   Split and Concat PopCap Atlas: Requires you to split PopCap Resources to get the JSON data.
 Can also pack very fast from 1536 directly to 768 or 384.
 -   Encode and Decode PopCap PTX: Currently supports texture formats 0, 30, and 147.
--   Unpack and Pack RSGP (PGSR, RSG, etc.).
+-   Unpack and Pack RSG (PGSR, RSG, etc.).
 -   Unpack and Pack RSB (OBB, SMF, etc.).
 -   Split and Concat PopCap JSON: Can also patch JSON and generate the patch for JSONs.
 Adding diff to compare Localization PopCap Lawnstrings, now the tool can simply diff the json very fast without using WinDiff.
 -   PopCap RTON ~ JSON Conversion: Can do RTON to JSON, JSON to RTON.
 Can also support PvZ2C's RTONs and the tool will provide you the key.
 -   PopCap PAM: Allow the conversion between PAM ~ PAM.JSON, XFLs & Gif to PAM.
--   WWise Media Encode: Can decode/encode BNK version 88, 112 & 140.
+-   WWise Soundbank Encode: Can decode/encode BNK version 88, 112 & 140.
 Only support PopCap's PvZ2 WWise version number.

 ## Third Party Libraries